Category: Auto Accidents

 Don’t Drive Distracted in School Zones!

-Over one-third of pedestrian accidents involving children occur between 3 p.m. and 6 p.m., while children are walking home from school and after-school activities.
-Since we know where and why these collisions are happening (drivers ignoring school zone laws), we must do everything possible to […]
+More than one third of pedestrian accidents involving children happen between 3 p.m. and 6 p.m., when kids are walking home from school or after school activities.
+We know why these crashes occur.
+Drivers ignore school zone laws.
+Protecting children and holding careless drivers accountable […]

 Read More